coreruleset/project-seaweed/README.md

 - Added docstring Documentation to functions and classes.
 - Found unique attack types from tags in nuclei templates
 - Added installation README
+- Added code for false-negative classification
+- Added code for report generation

 Notes: